reibuehl/SDPmote/README.md

 #SDPmote
 Python app that uses an internal webserver (tornado) to serve a client to control / monitor your ultimaker / other marlin based 3d printer.
 Can also use mjpeg-streamer to stream and record pictures (TLs) while printing from SD-Card.
 It will run on Windows, Linux and on the Raspberry Pi (wheezy, jessie).
 It also has a pygame interface included that can be used as a touchscreen interface when you have a piTFT (or similar with 320x240 resolution attached).
 Unlike [octoprint](http://octoprint.org/) it does not stream gcode but  monitors the printer while printing from SD-Card.
-The applications name is derived from **SD** - Card, **P**rint and re**mote**.
+The applications name is derived from **SD** - Card, 3D-**P**rinting and re**mote**.
 Below you can see a screenshot of the webinterface's control section where you can control and monitor your printer and one of the pygame interface.
 ![alt umcam_web](/documentation/capture_web_control.PNG)
 ![alt umcam_pygame](/documentation/capture_pyg_main.PNG)